pactumjs/pactum/docs/component-testing.md

 Component testing is defined as a software testing type, in which the testing is performed on each individual component separately without integrating with other components.

+This tests are all about testing the functionality of individual service.
+During this, your service will be talking to other external services.
+But instead of talking to a real external services, they talk to a mock version of external services.

 ## Table of contents

 * [Getting Started](#getting-started)